 Uber is going to Westminster Magistrates’ Court today, June 25 to save its London license after being ruled unfit to run a taxi service in the city.
 The TfL, Regulator Transport for London refused to renew the license saying that the firm failed to pose a convincing appearance regarding criminal offenses and drivers’ background checks.

-The appeal involves Uber looking for a renewed license of 18 months, within which it will prove of its reformed business model for London.
-Its application for a five-year license was rejected in last September by TfL.
+The appeal involves Uber looking for a renewed license of 18 months, within which it will prove its reformed business model for London.
+Its application for a five-year license was rejected last September by TfL.

 Echoing the same, Tom Elvidge in last month accepted wrongdoings and promised to move on in a ‘new direction.’
 He is the UK General Manager for Uber and will be providing evidence in court.
 This appeal will be heard over three days, with witnesses that include executives from Uber, TfL, and the UK.